musios-app/support-act/README.md

 ## Support & Feedback

-This is a new project.
-I'm keen to hear your feedback and suggestions.
+Please send your feedback and suggestions about this new project.

 The [GitHub issues page for support-act](https://github.com/musios-app/support-act/issues) is the best place questions, suggestions, bugs and requests.